When ‘mindset’ is the biggest hurdle for innovation in your company

 Routine and process are at the basis of every organization and the mindset of its employees.
 Still, the first thought organizations have when thinking of the success of their innovation efforts is the need for it to exist in total freedom.

-Instead, innovation will be far more successful with a clear process and structure.
+Instead, innovation will be far more successful with a clear process and structure we call it Lean Innovation.
 It will allow people to break free from old routines without the need to be scared to do something wrong in the eyes of the company.
 It will provide innovators with the space they need to thrive and be creative.
 Moreover, a new process and a structured approach will disrupt old routines and enforce new behavior.
 That new behavior is how you start changing the mindset.

 How we do it